covertnine/c9-blocks/readme.txt

 == Changelog ==

 = 1.2 =
-Added alignwide adn alignfull alignments to Carousels and Image Carousels.
+Added alignwide and alignfull alignments to Carousels and Image Carousels.
 Added draggable heights for containers in C9 Grids.
 Several bug fixes to jumpy navigations, preparing plugins for animation settings.
+Bug fixes to alignments on some blocks.
+New page templates and section templates!

 = 1.1.3 =
 Fixed issues with new toggles and tabs not displaying appender buttons and some alignfull container issues on some browsers in WordPress 5.5.